-1. (1) These regulations may be cited as the IMLI LL.M.
-Assessment and Examination Regulations.
+- 1. (1) These regulations may be cited as the IMLI LL.M.
+Assessment and Examination Regulations. - (2) In these regulations, unless the context otherwise requires:

 "the Programme" means the programme leading to the Degree of Master of Laws - LL.M - in International Maritime Law;